In this video I want to address

 When you hand over control to another party – they are the Processors of Information.
 These other parties are also third-party service providers in relationship to your business.
 The first party is you, the second your client or website user/data provider and the third party is the processor who you have handed the control of the information you have collected.

-So how can you ensure that the third-party processor such as a CRM you are using or email marketing software is GDPR compliant.
+So how can you ensure that the third-party processor such as a CRM you are using or email marketing software complies with GDPR.

 There are some very simple steps to keeping a handle on this stuff.